Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

 \section{Computational Results}

 We evaluate the performance of Algorithm \ref{alg:ADMM} implemented in Julia 1.7.3.
 Throughout, we fix $\rho_1 = \rho_2 = 10$, set the maximum number of iterations $T=20$ and set the number of compute threads $w=24$.
 Note that given the novelty of Problem \eqref{opt_lrml4:MC_primal}, there are no pre-existing specialized methods to benchmark against.
-Accordingly, we compare the performance of Algorithm \ref{alg:ADMM} against well studied methods for the very closely related MC problem as well as a highly performant generic method for low rank matrix optimization problems.
+Accordingly, we compare the performance of Algorithm \ref{alg:ADMM} against well studied methods for the very closely related MC problem{, a method designed for MC in the presence of side information and} a highly performant generic method for low rank matrix optimization problems.
 The MC methods we consider are Fast-Impute \citep{bertsimas2020fast}, Soft-Impute \citep{JMLR:v11:mazumder10a} and Iterative-SVD \citep{troyanskaya2001missing} which we introduced formally in Section \ref{ssec_lrml4:mc_methods}.
-We utilize the implementation of Fast-Impute made publicly available by \citep{bertsimas2020fast} while we use the implementation of Soft-Impute and Iterative-SVD from the python package fancyimpute $0.7.0$ \citep{fancyimpute}.
-The matrix optimization method we consider is ScaledGD (scaled gradient descent) \citep{tong2021accelerating} which we introduced formally in Section \ref{sssec_lrml4:scaledGD} and implement ourselves.
+We utilize the implementation of Fast-Impute made publicly available by \citep{bertsimas2020fast} while we use the implementation of Soft-Impute and Iterative-SVD from the python package fancyimpute $0.7.0$ \citep{fancyimpute}. {We additionally consider the variant of Fast-Impute that incorporates side information (denoted as Fast-Impute-Side) which is also made publicly available by \cite{bertsimas2020fast}.} The matrix optimization method we consider is ScaledGD (scaled gradient descent) \citep{tong2021accelerating} which we introduced formally in Section \ref{sssec_lrml4:scaledGD} and implement ourselves.
 We perform experiments using both synthetic data and real world data on MIT’s Supercloud Cluster \citep{reuther2018interactive}, which hosts Intel Xeon Platinum 8260 processors.
 To bridge the gap between theory and practice, we have made our code freely available on \url{GitHub} at \url{https://github.com/NicholasJohnson2020/LearningLowRankMatrices}.